m5fisker/Writeups/H@cktivityCon 2021/Phonetic/Phonetic.md

 ## Solution

-Firstly, identifying the file type , using the file command
+Just double confirming the file type with the *file* command.
+Confirms that it is a *PHP script*.
 ```
 phonetic: PHP script, ASCII text, with very long lines
 ```
+#### Stage 1 Deobfuscating the code
 Viewing the code, we see that it is obuscated and hard to read .
-So I cleaned up the code and tried to make sense of the code ([Cleaned Code](https://github.com/m5fisker/Writeups/blob/main/H%40cktivityCon%202021/Phonetic/phonetic_stage1_cleaned.php))
+So I cleaned up the code and tried to understand it.([Cleaned Code](https://github.com/m5fisker/Writeups/blob/main/H%40cktivityCon%202021/Phonetic/phonetic_stage1_cleaned.php))

-After deobsucating the code , I found some interesting sections
+After deobsucating the code and analyzing the code, there were two interesting sections.

+Section one is the main loop used to deobsucate the large string present in the *php script*.
 ```
 // Function to perform certain actions and retuns a string value
  function firstFunction($input1, $input2 = '')